Spoiler-light practical guide

 Should I always reduce stress?

-No. Reduce it when it blocks clarity; preserve the drama when you are exploring a roleplay route.
-Some narrative paths intentionally require high stress.
+No. Reduce it when it blocks clarity or locks dialogue; preserve the drama when you're exploring a roleplay route.
+Some narrative paths intentionally require moderate-to-high stress — the game rewards leaning into pressure at the right moments.

 How do I recover from high delirium?